Demographics of Filipino Americans: Virginia

 In 2000, Virginia's Filipino population was 59,318.
 There were 90,493 Filipino Americans in Virginia as of 2010, 39,720 of whom lived in the Virginia part of the Hampton Roads metropolitan area.
 Many Filipinos settled around the Hampton Roads region near the Oceana Naval Air Station because the U.S. Navy had recruited them in the Philippines.
 In 2007, Filipino Americans made up one-quarter of all foreign-born residents of the area.
 In 2011, there were between 17,000 and 22,000 Filipino Americans living in Virginia Beach.
 Filipino immigrants in that population represent one-fifth of all immigrants living in Virginia Beach.
 A larger population of Filipino Americans, 40,292, reside in the Virginia part of the Washington metropolitan area.
 In the Greater Richmond Region, they are the largest population of Asian Americans in Prince George County.
+In 2025, there were 119,497 Filipinos in Virginia.

 Elsewhere

 The first Filipino immigrated to Annapolis after the Spanish–American War when Filipinos served at the United States Naval Academy.
 They dealt with institutional racism and later established organizations to support their community, including the Filipino-American Friendly Association.
 According to the 2010 Census, there were 56,909 Filipino Americans living in Maryland; Filipino Americans were the largest population of Asian Americans in Charles County.
 In 2020, there were 75,056 Filipino Americans in Maryland.
 In the neighboring District of Columbia, there were 3,670 Filipino Americans in 2010, 12.78% of the District's Asian American population.
 In 2020, the population of Filipino Americans in the District of Columbia increased to 5,325.